Abu-Salah-Musha-Lemon/inventory-management-system-with-pos/README.md

 3. **Installation**: Walks through cloning the repo, installing backend and frontend dependencies, setting up the environment, running migrations, and building assets.
 4. **Features**: Lists core functionalities such as inventory management, POS, user authentication, reporting, and notifications.
 5. **Contributing**: Standard open-source contribution instructions.

----

-Let me know if you need any further modifications or have specific requests to include in the README!